0xsquid/squid-types/README.md

 # Squid Types

-Squid types used on the graph, api and sdk.
+Squid types used on the data feed, pathfinder api and sdk.

 ### LINTER & PRETTIER

-This project has installed prettier and linter rules, with husky we ensure pre-commit and pre-push validation.
+This project has [Prettier](https://prettier.io/docs/en/) and [ESLint](https://eslint.org/docs/latest/) linter rules installed.
+With [Husky](https://typicode.github.io/husky/) we ensure pre-commit and pre-push validation.

 ```bash
 yarn lint